This post contains affiliate links. I may receive a commission for a qualifying purchase. See my affiliate disclosure for details.

 The Eastern Shore is famous for the oyster beds and clam shoals located throughout the area.
 Chincoteague oysters have a thick shell that ranges from white to green and is larger than ordinary oysters, measuring about 3.5 inches wide.
 Oyster enthusiasts like this delicacy because of its peculiar saltiness, which is flavored by the ocean’s salinity.

-I hope you enjoyed our post, ‘How to make pretzel salad’ Be sure to check out our other classic Delmarva recipes!
+I hope you enjoyed our post, ‘Eastern Shore Apple Crisp’ Be sure to check out our other classic Delmarva recipes!